1EdTech/casa-protocol/protocol.md

 While machine-readable names avoid namespace conflicts in the peer-to-peer communication layer, it is more convenient to treat attributes by their human-readable names within a node and its outlets.

+#### AdjInSquash

+After a payload is translated by `AdjInTranslate` but before it is filtered by `AdjInFilter`, this phase sets up the `attributes` section by copying the `original` section and then walking through the elements in the `journal` sequentially and replacing attributes specified in each record.

+Additional logic is allowed within this phase, such as for conflict resolution between the journal and a previously witnessed journal, so long as it produces an idempotent `attributes` section if `AdjInSquash` is applied multiple times on the same received payload without other versions of the journal being introduced as well.

 #### AdjInFilter

-Once a payload has been translated, this phase drops payloads with attributes that do not meet configured constraints.
+Once a payload has been translated and squashed, this phase drops payloads with attributes that do not meet configured constraints.
 This operation should be used to drop payloads that have requisites an organization does not support, and may also be used to drop applications that lack attributes an organization requires.

 If a payload meets the `AdjInFilter` constraints, it shall be entered into `AdjIn`.